myechuri/flocker-coreos-vnx/README.md

 Run Flocker with VNX driver in CoreOS Vagrant env on Ubuntu 14.04.

 # Flocker on CoreOS quickstart
-## Step 0: Get Vagrant and VirtualBox
+## Step 0: Get Vagrant, VirtualBox, NFS

 Default Vagrant install on Ubuntu 14.04 gets version 1.4.3-1, which is unsuitable for CoreOS Vagrant VM (which requires at least 1.6.0).
 Get Vagrant 1.6.5.